mojio/mojio-developer-cms/cms/RESTBasics/Other/template.md

-You can play with the REST API at [https://api.moj.io/swagger](https://api.moj.io/swagger).
+You can play with the API in the [REST API] section(#/rest-list/REST/Apps).
 ​
 ### Querying ###

-Following Odata protocol for filtering
+You can filter and sort any sets of results that are returned.
+These are included as query parameters on the URL

+Example:

+	https://api.moj.io/v2/vehicles?$filter=Name eq 'BatMobile'&$orderby=CreatedOn

+** ***Make sure the query is URL encoded***

+Filtering loosely follows the Odata protocol.
 ​
 The comparisons that we support are:
 ​